Borough of Spelthorne: History

+These two urban districts had been part of Middlesex prior to 1965, when they had been transferred to Surrey on the creation of Greater London.
+The new district was named after the medieval hundred of Spelthorne, which had covered the area plus adjoining parts of modern Greater London.
+The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

-The borough ceded a small amount of land in 1995, when Poyle was transferred to the Borough of Slough, as it was the only land outside the M25 motorway.
-Spelthorne, like Potters Bar and South Mimms, remained inside the Metropolitan Police District whose jurisdiction was aligned to Greater London in 2000; it then transferred to Surrey Police.
+The borough ceded a small amount of land in 1995, when Poyle was transferred to Slough.
+The Spelthorne area was included in the Metropolitan Police District from 1840 until 2000, when it passed to Surrey Police.

 Spelthorne remains part of the Church of England Diocese of London and the Roman Catholic Archdiocese of Westminster.
 The rest of Surrey falls into the Anglican dioceses of Guildford and Southwark, and the Roman Catholic diocese of Arundel and Brighton.

 Floods in 2014 caused internal damage to 891 (or 2.2%) of homes in Spelthorne due to record rainfall causing Thames flooding.
 This compared to internal damage to more than 30% of homes in the neighbouring settlement of Wraysbury in the borough of Windsor and Maidenhead.

-In August 2014 a campaign group of local business leaders called for the borough – along with others close to the capital – to be transferred from the county of Surrey to Greater London.
-The proposal was generally opposed, and so not tabled as a motion, by representatives in either county.
+In 2014 a campaign group of local business leaders called for the borough – along with others close to the capital – to be transferred from the county of Surrey to Greater London.
+The proposal was generally opposed by the public and was not pursued.

-In June 2020 after the resignation of six Conservative Councillors, Spelthorne Borough fell in no overall political control (NOC) for the first time in the Borough's history.
-The leader of the council became Liberal Democrat Lawrence Nichols in May 2021, with the Lib Dem group ruling in coalition with one of the independent groups that coalition only controls 9 out of 39 seats on the council, so deals may need to be cut in order for their programme to get through.